tshihab07/Covid19-Analytical-Dashboard-of-Bangladesh/README.md

 ## Usage

 1. Install Required Tools
-    - Power BI Desktop : Download and install from Microsoft Power BI .
+    - Power BI Desktop: Download and install from Microsoft Power BI.
     - Python (Optional): If you want to reproduce the data cleaning steps.

 2. Open the Power BI Report
-    - Open Power BI Desktop .
+    - Open Power BI Desktop.
     - Navigate to the .pbi directory and open AnalyticalDashboard.Report.
     - Ensure that the data sources are correctly linked to the cleaned CSV files (covid_dataset_cleaned.csv or covid_dataset_unpivot.csv).